rdmsr/tisix/README.md

 - permissive license

 ## Why C++?
-C was becoming limiting in terms of metaprogramming and namespaces.In this repo, I try not to overuse C++ features such as templates and stuff that make code totally unreadable
+C was becoming limiting in terms of metaprogramming and namespaces.
+In this repo, I try not to overuse C++ features such as templates and stuff that make code totally unreadable

 ## MiCrOkErNelS aRe SlOw
 1. "Slow" is relative.